spacelift-io/user-documentation/docs/product/bulk-actions.md

 ![](../assets/screenshots/bulk-actions/bulk-actions_run-changes.png)

-when you make a selection on the "Run changes" page you can choose the intended action from the following options:
+When you make a selection on the "Run changes" page you can choose the intended action from the following options:

 - Replan - Triggers a [targeted replan](../concepts/run/tracked.md#targeted-replan) with the selected changes.